YuanyueLi/FlashEntropySearch/docs/source/quickstart.rst

 Want more?
 ==========

 Still have questions?
-Or want more functions?
+Want more functions?

 We also provided more function tools to help you calculate the spectral similarity, please go to the rest sections for more information.